-When a host has grown an audience for their podcast the audience will want more content from the host.
+When a host has grown an audience for their podcast, the audience will want more content from the host.
 A host can create more content for their audience by live-streaming episode recordings.
 Streaming is an opportunity for a host to strengthen their relationship with listeners.
 A host can answer audience questions and give them an inside look into the podcast.
-Streaming is an opportunity to grow the audience for the podcast as new people will see a host's content.
-To start live-streaming does not take much more equipment and software for a host.
+Streaming is an opportunity to grow the audience for the podcast as new people see a host's content.
+To start, live-streaming does not take much more equipment and software for a host.
 A host has most of the necessities to start already.

 Did you know you can subscribe to the Open Podcast mailing list to get podcasting tips like this directly into the inbox- Click Here to Subscribe Today

 Live-streaming is one activity hosts can do to create content.
 A host can let their audience see them in a different medium.
 There is not much extra equipment and software that a host needs to add to get started.
 Getting started can be as easy as turning on one program and the built-in camera on a computer.